heimrichhannot/contao-formhybrid-compatibility-bundle/README.md

 1. Update your Encore bundles file and your compile your webpack dependencies

+1. Add `contao-formhybrid-compatibility-bundle` as active entry on your form pages or on your root page.

 ## Usage

-Add `contao-formhybrid-compatibility-bundle` as active entry on your form pages or on your root page.
+### Styling when asynchronous form submit

+A `submitting` class is added to the `form` element when doing an asynchronous form submit.

 ## Develop